 Me to eldest son: One is an adjective, the other is a verb.
 I could be dumfounded, or you could dumbfound me.

-Eldest son to me, after a few minute’s contemplation: Or, I could dumbfind you, if I found you dumb.
+Eldest son to me, after a few minute’s contemplation: Or, I could dumbfind you, if I thought you were stupid.

 Me to eldest son (after a flash of secret pride that my progeny shares my love of wordplay): Or that, yes.